 Term Definition: A limitation of any kind to be considered in planning, programming, scheduling, implementing, or evaluating programs.
 Construct Definition: A concept that describes and includes a number of characteristics or attributes.
-The concepts are often unobservable Definition: A concept that describes and includes a number of characteristics or attributes.
 The concepts are often unobservable ideas or abstractions.
 Construct Validity Definition: The extent to which a measurement method accurately represents a construct and produces an observation distinct from that produced by a measure of another construct.
-Consultant Consultant Definition: An individual who provides expert or professional advice or services, often in a paid capacity.
+Consultant Definition: An individual who provides expert or professional advice or services, often in a paid capacity.
 Contamination Definition.
-The tainting of members of the comparison or control group with elements from the program.
-Contemination threatens the Definition: The tainting of members of the comparison or control group with elements from the program.
+The tainting of months are of the comparison on excited are used from the presence.
+Or tempination threatened the Definition: The tainting of members of the comparison or control group with elements from the program.
 Contamination threatens the validity of the study because the group is no longer untreated for purposes of comparison.
-Content Analysis Definition: A set of procedures for collecting and organizing nonstructured information into a standardized format that allows one to make inferences about the characteristics and meaning of written and otherwise recorded material. make interences assurence on and the and the annual of whiteh and other who recorded material.
+Content Analysis Definition: A pat of propodures for collecting and organizing poperruptured information into a standardized format that allows are to Definition: A set of procedures for collecting and organizing nonstructured information into a standardized format that allows one to make inferences about the characteristics and meaning of written and otherwise recorded material.

-rm ontent Validity efinition: The ability of the items in a measuring instrument or test to adequately measure or represent the content of the property at the investigator wishes to measure. ontext (of an evaluation) efinition: The combination of the factors accompanying the study that may have influenced its results.
-These factors include the eographic location of the study, its timing, the political and social climate in the region at that time, the other relevant professional ctivities that were in progress, and any existing pertinent economic conditions. ontinuous Variable efinition: A quantitative variable with an infinite number of attributes. ontract efinition: A written or oral agreement between the evaluator and client that is enforceable by law.
-It is a mutual understanding of spectations and responsibilities for both parties. ontrol Group efinition: A group whose characteristics are similar to those of the program but who do not receive the program services, products, activities being evaluated.
-Participants are randomly assigned to either the experimental group (those receiving program services) the control group.
-A control group is used to assess the effect of program activities on participants who are receiving the services, or activities being evaluated.
-The same information is collected for people in the control group and those in the succes, or detivities being evaluated.
-The same information is conceled for people in the control group and those in the
+Term Content Validity Definition: The ability of the items in a measuring instrument or test to adequately measure or represent the content of the property that the investigator wishes to measure.
+Context (of an evaluation) Definition: The combination of the factors accompanying the study that may have influenced its results.
+These factors include the geographic location of the study, its timing, the political and social climate in the region at that time, the other relevant professional activities that were in progress, and any existing pertinent economic conditions.
+Continuous Variable Definition: A quantitative variable with an infinite number of attributes.
+Contract Definition: A written or oral agreement between the evaluator and client that is enforceable by law.
+It is a mutual understanding of expectations and responsibilities for both parties.
+Control Group Definition: A group whose characteristics are similar to those of the program but who do not receive the program services, products, or activities being evaluated.
+Participants are randomly assigned to either the experimental group (those receiving program services) or the control group.
+A control group is used to assess the effect of program activities on participants who are receiving the services, products, or activities being evaluated.
+The same information is collected for people in the control group and those in the